laktak/chkbit/README.md

 ls -l chkbit/chkbit
 ```

 ## chkbit as a Go module

-chkbit is can also be used in other Go programs.
+chkbit can also be used in other Go programs.

 ```
 go get github.com/laktak/chkbit/v6
 ```

-For more information see the documentation on [pkg.go.dev](https://pkg.go.dev/github.com/laktak/chkbit/v6).
+For more information, see the documentation on [pkg.go.dev](https://pkg.go.dev/github.com/laktak/chkbit/v6).

 ## FAQ

 ### Should I run `chkbit` on my whole drive?

-You would typically run it only on *content* that you keep for a long time (e.g. your pictures, music, videos).
+You would typically run it only on *content* that you keep for a long time (e.g., your pictures, music, videos).

 ### How does chkbit work?

 chkbit operates on files.

-When run for the first time it records a hash of the file contents as well as the file modification time.
+When run for the first time, it records a hash of the file contents as well as the file modification time.

-When you run it again it first checks the modification time,
+When you run it again, it first checks the modification time:

-- if the time changed (because you made an edit) it records a new hash.
+- if the time changed (because you made an edit), it records a new hash.
-- otherwise it will compare the current hash to the recorded value and report an error if they do not match.
+- otherwise, it will compare the current hash to the recorded value and report an error if they do not match.

 ### I wish to use a different hash algorithm

 chkbit now uses blake3 by default.
 You can also specify `--algo sha512` or `--algo md5`.

 Note that existing index files will use the hash that they were created with.
-If you wish to update all hashes you need to delete your existing indexes first.
-A conversion mode may be added later (PR welcome).
+If you wish to update all hashes, you need to delete your existing indexes first.

 ### How can I delete the index files?